-31. What are the requirements for documenting oral consent for rapid HIV testing?
+26. What are the requirements for documenting HIV testing?

 Provision of Test Results and Post-test Information and Special Rules for HIV-positives

-A person who tests HIV positive must be provided directly by the person ordering the test (or through a representative) the test result, an appointment for follow-up HIV medical care (with the patient’s consent) and counseling that addresses:
+If a person tests HIV positive, the person ordering the test (or through a representative) must provide the test result, and, with a patient’s consent, schedule an appointment for follow-up HIV medical care.
+In addition, patient counseling should be provided that addresses: